-In short year 2015, the Company had revenue of \$504.3 million and operating income of \$29.9 million, as compared to revenue of \$488.7 million and operating income of \$15.2 million in the thirty-five weeks ended December 27, 2014.
+In fiscal 2016, the Company had revenue of \$656.3 million and operating income of \$23.0 million, as compared to revenue of \$504.3 million and operating income of \$29.9 million for the thirty-five week period ended December 26, 2015 and as compared to revenue of \$637.5 million and operating income of \$1.6 million in the fifty-two week year December 26, 2015.
+Due to the change in fiscal year, we believe it is more relevant to compare fiscal 2016 results to the comparable period for prior year instead of the thirty-five week period ended December 26, 2015.
 In fiscal 2015, the Company had revenues of \$621.9 million and an operating loss of \$13.1 million.
-The Company had cash flow from operations of \$47.3 million in the thirty-five weeks ended December 26, 2015 as compared to \$5.4 million of cash flow from operations in fiscal 2015.
-The changes in the results for the thirty-five weeks ended December 26, 2015 as compared to fiscal 2015 are primarily attributable to the following:
+The Company had cash flow from operations of \$35.5 million in fiscal 2016 as compared to \$34.2 million of cash flow from operations for the fifty-two week year ended December 26, 2015.
+In fiscal 2015, the Company had \$5.4 million of cash flow from operations.
+The changes in the results for fiscal 2016 as compared to the thirty-five weeks ended December 26, 2015 are primarily attributable to the following:

-- The transition period, short year 2015, covered thirty-five weeks, while fiscal 2015 represented a full twelve months; - The change to a fiscal year end in December versus a fiscal year end in April resulted in the thirty five week transition period which did not include seventeen weeks that, due to our seasonality, historically generate operating losses and, thus, used cash in our operating activities and; - A reduction of \$5.2 million in restructuring and facility exit costs, as the Company significant actions related to these activities were substantially completed by the end of fiscal year 2015.
+- The transition period, short year 2015, covered thirty-five weeks, while fiscal 2016 represented a full twelve months (fifty-three weeks); and - The change to a fiscal year end in December versus a fiscal year end in April resulted in the thirty five week period which did not include seventeen weeks that, due to our seasonality, historically generate operating losses and, thus, used cash in our operating activities.